segdeha/es6/lessons/arrow-functions.md

 ## Notes on Syntax

-The named argument before the arrow becomes a variable in the function scope.
+The named argument before the “fat arrow” becomes a variable in the function scope.
 If you have more than 1 named argument, you’ll need to put them in parentheses.

 Whatever is after the fat arrow is the return value.
 That can consist of more than a simple value or expression, as in the following example: